St Alban’s RC Primary School

 - Seek advice from outside agencies to ensure each child’s needs are fully identified and understood and we learn from specialists how best to support educational needs so that we can provide additional and extra where required;

-- Lias with professional medical staff and set up medical plans.
+- Liaise with professional medical staff and set up medical plans.

-St Alban’s also buys extra support from SENTAS Educational Psychology, Speech and Language Therapy and SENTASS Motor Coordination support, to ensure we are providing the highest level of support possible for our pupils:
+St Alban’s also buys extra support from Newcastle Advice and Support Allocation Panel and Educational Psychology Services (SEND ASAP), to ensure we are providing the highest level of support possible for our pupils:

 - Carefully assessing the barriers children may have towards learning and plan activities that will help them to overcome;